 These factors are driving growth around the world.
 MarketsandMarkets predicts the access control market will grow from $2.5 billion in 2018 to $12.1 billion by 2024, a CAGR of 8.24 percent.
 Access Control as a Service is considered one of the biggest growth opportunities.

 Start with an Access Control Policy

 To capitalize on this opportunity by providing optimal solutions, you need a thorough understanding of each client’s operation and their needs, challenges, and goals.
 Before you suggest hardware, devices or applications, focus on developing or refining your client’s access control policy.
 Start with the basics:

 - When: Employees’ needs for access can change at different times and on different days.
 Do daytime hourly employees ever need access at night?
 On weekends?
 On holidays?
 Grant access only at the times when it’s needed.
-Another consideration is how long a person should be in an area — if they appear to be in an area for too long, does the system need to alert a manager or ask the user to check back in?
+Another consideration is how long a person should be in an area – if they appear to be somewhere for too long, does the system need to alert a manager or ask the user to check back in?

 Compliance on Every Level

-Your client’s access control policy needs to reflect the specific regulations they must comply with, such as HIPAA Technical Safeguards, PCI DSS Data Control and Access Control Policies, or NIST Security Controls.
+Your client’s access control policy must reflect the specific regulations they must comply with, such as HIPAA Technical Safeguards, PCI DSS Data Control and Access Control Policies, or NIST Security Controls.
 Your client may also be subject to local building codes, for example, a requirement to integrate fire alarms with door lock controls.

 Choosing the Right Solution for Today and Tomorrow

-With a thorough understanding of your client’s facility, operation, and access control needs, you can select the best solution — whether it’s allowing employees to use ID cards, RFID or NFC fobs, or biometric identification.
-You also need to choose the best software to manage the system, monitor users, respond to alerts and perform reporting and audits.
+With a thorough understanding of your client’s facility, operation, and access control needs, you can select the best solution – whether it’s allowing employees to use ID cards, RFID or NFC fobs, or biometric identification.
+You must also choose the best software to manage the system, monitor users, respond to alerts and perform reporting and audits.